JOFLOX/Bash_project_ITI/Notes.md

 ## `menu.sh`
 - the list db function print the zenity list EVEN if no databases exist
 - the create db show any new db created as exist if the dbms folder was empty
+- connect db function print the zenity list EVEN if no databases exist AND if user cancel the selection, the function is called again